trumans/treehouse-react-app-course-manager/README.md

 /courses/create

 * If there is no current user the app redirects to sign-in page which returns to create course when sign-in is successful.
-* Displays form to enter course data.
+* Displays a form to enter course data.
+The Create Course button submits the course data.
+* If the course is created the app redirects to the course list
+* If the course is not created due to validation errors the errors are displayed.
+* Uses the current user for name and id of the course owner.
+* The Cancel button returns to courses page.

+## UpdateCourse
+/courses/:id/update

+* The user is directed to the page from the course detail page Update Course button.
+* Displays the course data in a form for editing.
+The Update Course button submits the update.
+* If the update is successful the app redirect to the course detail page.
+* If the course is not updated due to validation errors the errors are displayed.
 * Uses the current user for user name and id associated with course.
-* The Cancel button returns to courses page.
+* The Cancel button returns to course detail page.

 # Routes